x5iu/defc/README.md

 Starting from `v1.20.1`, a new argument `BIND` has been added to `<ARG>`.
 It will use the `binding` method to bind query parameters.
 For more details, please refer to the section "Query Parameter Definition".

+Starting from `v1.26.0`, the `<ARG>` parameter has been added as a new argument for SQL templates to include a list of query parameters variables.
+For more details, please refer to the section "Query Parameter Definition".

 ### SQL Statement Definition

 Starting from the second line of the comment, the SQL statement definition follows.
 Here, you can write the SQL statements you want to execute.
 SQL line breaks are supported (while still needing to be within the comment scope), and so are multiple SQL statements (multi-line SQL is only supported for use in `EXEC`, with multiple SQL statements separated by semicolons `;`; these SQL will be executed in the same transaction).
 In SQL, parameters are represented with question marks `?` as placeholders. **Additionally, if you are using `PostgreSQL` or other databases that do not use `?` as a placeholder, you can convert the `?` in SQL to the placeholder suitable for the respective database with the `--features=sqlx/rebind` feature in the `def` command.
 For instance, it changes to `$1` in `PostgreSQL`.**